d-kozak/enticing/index-server/SPEC.md

     requestPayload = {
         documentId: UUID,
         collectionId: string,
-        position: int, // start position of the snippet which we want to extend
+        snippetStart: int, // where current snippet starts
+        snippetSize: int // size of current spippets
-        size: int, // how many extra characters we want, format // as in '/query'
+        size: int, // how many extra characters are wanted wantedIndexes // as in '/query'
     }
     ```
     ```javascript